 |Elpidio Valdés gets old: – I made this drawing and after few days it got quickly more than 1,000 shares on Facebook among Cubans.|

-Now after more than 50 years of a socialist totalitarian system that already failed worsened with the U.S. embargo, there is a serious demographic problem because of low birth rate and high migration of young working force.
+Now after more than 50 years of a socialist totalitarian system that already failed and worsened with the U.S. embargo, there is a serious demographic problem because of the low birth rate and high migration of the young working force.
 The aging population problem is perfectly explained here:

-So we have then a high number of old people that worked hard believing in the Revolution process that currently they are walking the streets selling newspapers, candies, peanuts or even begging.
-These are our real life heroes, our fathers, mothers, and grandparents.
-In the best case scenario, they are at home watching TV and reading newspapers waiting for a call from his sons and grandsons from Florida or many other countries of the world where young Cubans have gone.
+So we then have a high number of elderly people that worked hard believing in the Revolution process who are currently walking the streets selling newspapers, candies, peanuts, or even begging.
+These are our real-life heroes: our fathers, mothers, and grandparents.
+In the best-case scenario, they are at home watching TV and reading newspapers waiting for a call from their sons and grandsons from Florida or many other cities of the world where young Cubans have gone.

-Finally linking all together we have the caricature of our elder Elpidio Valdés.
-Our hero is defeated and behind his gaze, we see all our elders.
-Waiting for better times, but the time is everyday shorter for them.
+Finally, linking this all together, we have the caricature of our elder Elpidio Valdés.
+Our hero is defeated and behind his gaze, we see all our elders waiting for better times, every day the time shortens for them.

 - I uploaded the drawing to Facebook as a video with music from the cartoon series, and it got more than 1,000 shares.
 Click here to watch.

 - Yoani Sanchez, a notorious Cuban blogger ask me to use the image and wrote a post about it.

 - Cibercuba.com, a popular news website published the story and tagged my drawing as “viral”.

 - “El Nuevo Herald” (from The Miami Herald) asked me for an interview and published a detailed article about my caricature.